kapok-lang/kapok/doc/guide/data-type.md

   (f :key1 value1 :key2 value2)
   ```

   Except for these special boolean keywords: `:true`, `:false`, `:nil` (refer to below [Boolean](#boolean) section for more info).
-Keywords occur in function arguments would be translated to the keys of key-value arguments.
+Keywords occur in function arguments would be translated to the keys of keyword arguments.
 But the special boolean keywords mentioned above would be always treated as literal values, even if they are present in the argument list.
 E.g.

   ```clojure
   (defn f [&key a]